instedd/facility-public-portal/docs/importing.md

 # Importing data

-This document describe [the schema supported](#input-data-schema) by the application and [how to build](#normalizing-resourcemap-information) it from the a resourcemap collection.
+This document describes [the schema supported](#input-data-schema) by the application and [how to build](#normalizing-resourcemap-information) it from the a resourcemap collection.

 ## Input data schema